Parth7/traffic_simulation/README.md

 For more info: https://stackoverflow.com/questions/39902004/macos-clion-cmake-opencv-simple-usage-to-display-image-from-file

-1. Make a build directory in the top level directory: mkdir build && cd build
+1. Make a build directory in the top level directory: mkdir build && cd build. (optional but recommended)
 2. Compile: cmake .. && make
 3. Run it: ./traffic_simulation